Baton Rouge Water Quality Summary

 Aquifer Management:

-While water quantity is not typically a concern, conservation helps manage aquifer pressure and minimize salt water intrusion.
-During summer heat waves, voluntary odd-even day watering schedules may be requested to manage system pressure.
+While water quantity is abundant, conservation helps manage aquifer pressure and minimize salt water intrusion.
+During summer heat waves when demand peaks at 75 million gallons daily, voluntary conservation measures may be requested to manage system pressure.

-Current conservation status and recommendations are available at brwater.com/conservation or by calling (225) 389-3090.
+Current conservation status and recommendations are available at brwater.com or by calling (225) 389-3090.

 Contaminants of Concern

-Source: Naturally occurring in deep aquifer zones; more prevalent in certain geographic areas within the Baton Rouge water system
+Source: Naturally occurring minerals in certain aquifer zones; more prevalent in specific geographic areas within the Baton Rouge water system, particularly deeper well sources

-Health Effects: Iron is not a health concern but causes aesthetic issues including discoloration, metallic taste, and potential staining of fixtures and laundry
+Health Effects: Iron and manganese are not health concerns at detected levels but cause aesthetic issues including water discoloration, metallic taste, and potential staining of fixtures and laundry

 Salt Water Intrusion

-Health Effects: Increased sodium content can affect taste and pose concerns for residents on sodium-restricted diets if levels become elevated
+Health Effects: Increased sodium content can affect taste and pose concerns for residents on sodium-restricted diets; no current health risks at current levels

 Please read – our information